madhavaramu/uSurvey/docs/groups.md

 ###Module:
-Is a high level classification of surveys, based upon subject, surveys are classified.
+Is a high level classification of surveys Question types, based upon subject, are classified into Modules.
 Ex: Household survey, School survey, etc

 <b>Purpose</b>: Identity of a Survey.